Platybelodon: Ecology

 Platybelodon was originally believed to have fed in the swampy areas of grassy savannas, using its teeth to shovel up aquatic and semi-aquatic vegetation.
 Borissiak believed that Platybelodon used its spoon-shaped mandible to retain large quantities of water plants, and that it would have removed mud and other detritus using its enlarged upper lip.
-However, wear patterns on the teeth suggest that it used its lower tusks to strip bark from trees, and may have used the sharp incisors that formed the edge of the "shovel" more like a scythe, grasping branches with its trunk and rubbing them against the lower teeth to cut it from a tree.
+However, wear patterns on the teeth suggest that it used its lower tusks to strip bark from trees, and may have used the sharp front edge of the lower tusks that formed the edge of the "shovel" more like a scythe, grasping branches with its trunk and rubbing them against the lower teeth to cut it from a tree.
 Adults in particular might have eaten coarser vegetation more frequently than juveniles.
-However, in 2023, it was suggested that Platybelodon may have extensively grazed in addition to feeding from trees.
+A 2023 study based on finite element analysis, suggested that Platybelodon was specifically adapted to cutting vertically growing plants, and may have extensively grazed, using its blade-like lower tusks to slice through grass and other low growing plants while it was held taut by the trunk, in addition to feeding from trees.
 Its adaptations may have evolved as a result of a regional drying event, and the expansion of open ecosystems.
 Due to the flexibility of its lifestyle, Platybelodon may have outcompeted the other longirostrine (long-snouted) proboscideans of its environment.
 Platybelodon became extinct in northern China at the end of the Middle Miocene, perhaps as a result of unfavorable climatic change.